buehler/mse-project-thesis-2/sections/04_implementation.md

 In either way, both measures require the usage of pre-shared or pre-known secrets.
 Additional options to mitigate this attack vector are not part of this project and shall be investigated in future work.

-## Implementing a Translator with a Secure Common Identity
+## Provide a Translator Base

-This section describes the definition and the usage of the secure common identity with the example of a translator.
-The translator uses HTTP Basic Auth (RFC7617 [@RFC7617]) for the username/password combination.
-The implementation is hosted on <https://github.com/WirePact/k8s-basic-auth-translator>.
+To enable developers to create translators easily, the GitHub organization "WirePact"^[WirePact: The development name for the distributed authentication mesh.] provides a translator base package written in Go.
+This package contains helpers and utilities that are needed in a translator and further provide a developer friendly way to implement a translator.
+The package is available on the GitHub repository <https://github.com/WirePact/go-translator>.

 ### Define the Common Identity